Loading Events

 Outdoor Action: Foundations of Effective Leadership

-May 23 @ 2:30 pm - 4:00 pm
+Friday, May 22 @ 2:30 pm - 4:00 pm

-Julis Romo Rabinowitz Building, Bowl A17
+Julis Romo Rabinowitz Building, Room A17

-Moderator: Rick Curtis ’79, director, Outdoor Action.
+Rick Curtis ’79, Director, Outdoor Action Program

-Sponsored by the Outdoor Action Program
+Sponsored by the Outdoor Action Program (OA)

 Details

-Time:
+• Time:

 2:30 pm - 4:00 pm

-Event Category:
+• Event Category:

 Organizer

-The views expressed during Reunions are those of the individual presenters only.
-With respect to Princeton’s free expression values, members of the Princeton University community and visitors have broad freedom to express themselves in a manner consistent with the University’s policies.
+Members of the Princeton University community and visitors have broad freedom to express themselves in a manner consistent with the University’s policies.
 At the same time, University policies prohibit conduct that, among other things, disrupts University operations and activities.
-To be clear, any individuals who disrupt a Princeton event are in violation of University policy, subject to disciplinary action, and will be asked to leave the premises immediately.
-If they do not leave immediately, they will be considered a Defiant Trespasser under New Jersey criminal law and subject to arrest.
+To be clear, any individuals who disrupt any Reunions events are in violation of University policy, subject to disciplinary action, and will be required to leave the premises immediately.